(La version française suit la version anglaise)

 Embracing Everything—Additional Notes

 Sluggishness can be a form of resistance, and the body an antidote.
-Faced with the dematerialization of art and images, the acceleration of time and the rise of algorithms, I decided to go physically to the meeting of all works of art, as much to make them my material as to appreciate, through a real experience, the charge, the materiality, the nuances and the subtleties.
-In my daily life, I have freed myself from the obligation to choose between making art or seeing art.
-In my practice, working with high-resolution files produces results that are impossible to achieve otherwise, whether from reproductions of works or images gleaned from the web.
+Faced with the dematerialization of art and images, the acceleration of time, and the rise of algorithms, I decided to physically meet all the paintings, and all the works of art, as much to make them into my own material and as to appreciate, through a real experience, their full resonance, their materiality, their nuances and subtleties.
+In my daily life, I freed myself from the obligation to choose between making art or seeing art.
+In my practice, working with high-resolution files produces results that are impossible to achieve otherwise, whether from reproductions of works or from images gleaned off the web.

-If Matière noire unfolds over a long period of time, the protocol that dictates the stages of its realization is simple.
-On a technical level, this work is close to a form of digital craft, which in some ways is more akin to the practice of painting than to the creation of complex computer-generated images.
-Matière noire requires only the use of a digital camera and the execution of a few simple operations using a common image processing software, without programming or scripts.
+While Matière noire unfolds over a long period of time, the protocol dictating the stages of its realization is simple.
+On a technical level, this work is close to a form of digital craft, which in many ways is more akin to the practice of painting than to the creation of complex computer-generated images.
+Matière noire requires only the use of a digital camera and the execution of a few simple operations using common image-processing software, without programming or scripts.

 As I travel, it is the shots taken in museums that condition both the content and the rendering of Matière noire.
 Strictly speaking, I do not choose the works that become my material.
-However, in front of each object, I must determine whether it is a work of modern or contemporary visual art, which obviously raises the question of the limit, and that, sometimes, of my own limits.
+However, in front of each object, I must determine whether it is a work of modern or contemporary visual art, which obviously raises questions of categories and delimitations, and sometimes of my own limitations.

 Museums, collections and exhibitions included in Matière noire (in french and english):